 My favorite standard popsicle mold (again, an affiliate link but shop around!) is the one you see pictured here and in this recipe video.
 It’s made by Prepworks, and I like it because it has a lid that holds each of the popsicle sticks in the center of each pop.

-How to remove the pops from the traditional mold
+How to remove the popsicles from a traditional mold

 The easiest way to remove the pops from the standard mold (the one you see in the photos here) is by running it under hot water briefly.
 The idea is to melt the outermost layer of the pops just enough so that they slip right out of the mold when you pull on the stick.